 As a student, you’ll be able to study on your own before coming together with classmates to discuss the material.
-This combination of online and on-site instruction is also called “hybrid learning,” and most of our programs and courses are delivered in hybrid format.
-The exception is our RN to BSN Program, which has no on-campus requirements, so these students can learn entirely online.
+This combination of online and on-site instruction is also called “hybrid learning,” and most of our programs are delivered in hybrid format.
+The exceptions are our Clinical Nurse Leader MSN and our RN to BSN Programs, which have no on-campus requirements, so these students can learn entirely online.

 What is Distance Education?